ellenasakai/sakaiportfolio/final-project-part-2.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-To further describe viz 1, there are 7.55% of INFJ's and 2.32% of ENTP's from the 22 million test respondents in the United States.
+> To further describe viz 1, there are 7.55% of INFJ's and 2.32% of ENTP's from the 22 million test respondents in the United States.
 Overall, the visualization depicts the percentage of the 16 different personality types.

 <img src= 'Untitled design.jpg' width="2500"/>
+> This visualization represents the recommended career types
 > source: “United States Personality Profile | Country Personality Profiles | 16Personalities.”
 Accessed December 1, 2023. https://www.16personalities.com/country-profiles/united-states.
+> source: "Suggested Careers for MBTI".
+Illinois Community College Board.
+Accessed November 30, 2023. http://www2.iccb.org/iccb/wp-content/pdfs/adulted/tdl_bridge_curriculum/tdl_career_awareness/tdl_career_aware_resource_file/Suggested_Careers_for_MBTI.pdf

 I, for sure, resonated with the results and the information backing it.
 That isn't to say that I agree with the methods of companies mandating this test to fit millions of employees into 16 different personalities.
 Nor do I believe that these tests consider the "uniqueness" of every individual person.